General Terms and Conditions

 • Incomplete forms will not be considered.
 It is essential to submit applications with all the appropriate information.
 This should include all expected costs (registration fees, travel and accommodation) and details of how the course / conference will benefit you and your patients.
 Please include as many details as possible on your application form.

 • As a charity the SHC has a duty to make sure that bursaries are fairly awarded and that charity funds are used in the best way possible – it is therefore your responsibility to plan and budget carefully and seek out the most cost-effective options.
-Please consider cost-saving measures such as booking in advance, comparing prices from different providers or sharing a room / travel arrangements etc with other colleagues attending the same event.
+Please consider cost-saving measures such as booking in advance, comparing prices from different providers or sharing a room and / or travel arrangements (such as group booking savings) with other colleagues attending the same event.

 • The grants are intended to support individual professional development; therefore, each applicant must submit their own separate / individual application.

-• Shared expenses – while sharing with other colleagues is encouraged, these costs should be divided up, with each applicant submitting the cost for their individual share.
+• Sharing rooms and / or travel arrangements with other colleagues is encouraged, but please make sure that these costs are divided up, with each applicant submitting the cost for their individual share.
+All details of any shared expenses should be noted on the application form – including the name/s of who you are sharing a cost with.
 The SHC will not repay the full total of a shared expense to just one applicant.
-All details of any shared expenses should be noted on the application form – including the name/s of who you are sharing a cost with.

 • A maximum support ceiling of £500 per person per financial year is allowed.
 Therefore, multiple applications can be made in any given year, but the total amount cannot exceed £500.